heejong/HostPC/GUI/Example file structure/README.txt

 function.
 The GUI will search this file tree to properly display data.
 If file names and folder names do not match, it will not perform properly.

+The data files at the bottom of the REPORT tree must contain only numeric data.
+All numeric data must be separated by tabs ('\t').
+1D arrays are given in one row.
+2D arrays are given in a row-by-row basis with each row describing a discrete unit (i.e. one row per crystal).
+Rows must end in a new line character ('\n');
+The structure for each is as follows:
+	- Test Mode 1 & 2
+		+ 1 file per DB
+		+ each file contains a 1D array in 1 row
+		+ the values in the 1D array correspond to the number of bit errors in that bit position
+			- for example, if 1000 11-bit test words are sent and bit 3 is detected incorrectly 200 times while all other bits are detected correctly
+			- 0	0	0	200	0	0	0	0	0	0	0
+	- Energy Mode
+		+ 4 or 8 files per DB (1 file per block, 1 block per 4 channels, 16 or 32 channels per DB)
+		+ each file contains a 2D array describing block energy data with 1 row per crystal
+			- for example, a block of 16 x 16 crystals will provide an array of 256 rows
+	- Flood Map Mode
+		+ 4 or 8 files per DB (1 file per block, 1 block per 4 channels, 16 or 32 channels per DB)
+		+ each file contains a 2D array describing block flood map